webmsgr/FireCast/README.md

 Installer: pastebin run Pk9Yfd6n

-Ideas:
+Features:

-• Online System like PlayStation Network*
+• Online System like PlayStation Network or Xbox Live

-• Social Network

-• App/Game Store*
+• App/Game Store

-• Ports of successful games, like HELICOPTER or Skyfall*

-• An exclusive @ launch*
+• The latest blockbusters such as SKYFALL or HELICOPTER

+• The ability for anyone to transform your FireCast into a FireCast development station

+• Exclusive games

-• Backwards Compatibility*
+• Backwards Compatibility

-• SertexPhone cross-compatibility*
+• SertexPhone cross-compatibility

-• A Second Screen, like the Wii U?
-Using SertexPhone as the 2nd screen?
-And taking the phone anywhere you go with your data?

-*Must haves
+(None of these features are confirmed)